-The Authority estimated rail, bus, auto, walk, and bike passenger access and egress trips for year 2040 for all stations with an additional year 2029 analysis for the 4th and King Street Station and the San Jose Diridon Station.24 The auto mode share included estimates for pick-up and drop-off, drive and park, rental car and taxi/shuttle/transportation network company travel modes.
-Parking demand was estimated based on auto drive and park mode share.
+The Authority estimated rail, bus, auto, walk, and bike passenger access and egress trips for year 2040 for all stations with an additional year 2029 analysis for the 4th and King Street Station and the San Jose Diridon Station.
+The auto mode share included estimates for pick-up and drop-off, drive and park, rental car and taxi/shuttle/transportation network company travel modes.
+Parking demand was estimated based on auto drive-and-park mode share.
+At the San Jose Diridon Station, as analyzed in Section 3.2, the Authority concluded that new parking demand could be met through existing public and commercial parking when considering planned Caltrain and BART expansion of transit access to the Diridon Station.
 The proposed parking supply is based on project demand and local conditions in the surrounding station area.
-Existing on-site parking that would be displaced by the HSR station would be replaced at a 1:1 ratio.
+Existing on-site parking at each station that would be displaced by the HSR project would be replaced at a 1:1 ratio (except with the RSP Design Variant, which would not replace displaced Caltrain and BART parking at the Millbrae Station); temporarily displaced parking would be replaced at a 1:1 basis during construction and permanently displaced parking would be replaced prior to initial HSR operations.